Summary

 To exercise your ARCO Rights, please submit a written request to companies@outpostnow.com with the subject line “ARCO Rights Request” or “Solicitud de Derechos ARCO”.
 We will respond within twenty (20) business days.

-(O) Additional Disclosures for Australian Privacy Act Compliance
+(P) Additional Disclosures for Australian Privacy Act Compliance

 We comply with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) in relation to the Personal Information of Australian residents.
+Under Australian privacy law, you have the right to access your Personal Information, request correction of inaccurate Personal Information, and make a complaint about our handling of your Personal Information.

 If you believe we have breached the Australian Privacy Principles, you may lodge a complaint with us at companies@outpostnow.com.
 If you are not satisfied with our response, you may lodge a complaint with the Office of the Australian Information Commissioner (OAIC) at www.oaic.gov.au.

-(P) Cookies and Similar Technologies
+(Q) Cookies and Similar Technologies

-(Q) Children's Privacy
+(R) Children’s Privacy

 Our Sites and services are intended for use by adults and business users.
 We do not knowingly collect Personal Data from individuals under the age of 16 (or the applicable age of digital consent in your jurisdiction) without parental or guardian consent.
 If you believe that we may have collected Personal Data from a child, please contact us immediately at companies@outpostnow.com.

-(R) Direct Marketing
+(S) Direct Marketing

 For Merchants and Business Contacts